viktorsapozhok/fastapi-services-oauth2/README.md

 ### Backend setup

-First, we create table `users` in the backend database where the application will store user information.
+Let's create table `users` in the backend database to store user information.

 ```sql
 CREATE TABLE IF NOT EXISTS myapi.users (